 Step Back in Time at the Old Mill

-While in Little Rock, you should also check out the Old Mill if you want to feel transported back in time.
-This absolutely picturesque building is surrounded by pretty landscaping and running water.
+While in Little Rock, you should also check out the Old Mill to feel transported back in time.
+This picturesque building is surrounded by pretty landscaping and running water.

 It was built as a re-creation of an 1880s mill.
 An interesting note about the mill is that it was featured in the opening scene of the 1939 classic Gone With The Wind.
 Movie buffs will love to say they’ve been here.
 This is truly one of the best romantic getaways in Arkansas!